Sign in

 Read more

-Net metering (or feed-in tariff schemes in some countries) play an important role in how solar power is incentivized.
+Net metering (or feed-in tariff schemes in some countries) plays an important role in how solar power is incentivized.
 Without it, residential solar systems would be much less feasible from a financial point of view.

 Many utility companies are committed to buying electricity from homeowners at the same rate as they sell it themselves.